-Please do provide feedback if khal works for you or even more importantly if it doesn't.
-Feature requests and other ideas on how to improve khal are also welcome.
+Please do provide feedback if khal works for you or even more importantly, if it doesn't.
+Feature requests and other ideas on how to improve khal are also welcome (see below).

-In case you are not satisfied with khal, there are at least two other projects with similar aim you might want to check out: calendar-cli (no offline storage and a bit different scope) and gcalcli (only works with google's calendar).
+In case you are not satisfied with khal, there are at least two other projects with similar aims you might want to check out: calendar-cli (no offline storage and a bit different scope) and gcalcli (only works with google's calendar).

-2.6.2 Submitting a Bug
+2.5.1 Submitting a Bug

-If you found a bug or any part of khal isn't working as you expected, please check if that bug is either already reported at https://github.com/pimutils/khal/issues?state=open
+If you found a bug or any part of khal isn't working as you expected, please check if that bug is also present in the latest version from github (see Installation) and is not already reported (you still might want to comment on an already open issue).